Stanford-BioE80/Stanford-BioE80.github.io/_docs/w9preclass.md

 STOP HERE REGARDLESS AND DECIDE IF YOU HAVE MORE TIME TO SPEND ON THE PAPER

-(6-10) If you are spending more time on the paper the next thing to do if to find the main weakness or limitation of the work.
-This requires much more effort, beyond scope of Intro to BIOE.
+(6-10) If you are spending more time on the paper the next thing to do is to find the main weakness or limitation of the work.
+Finding the main weakness requires much more effort, beyond scope of Intro to BIOE.

 **Papers**